Bonaire Aruba Bonaire And Curacao Travel Guide

 Occasional local markets may feature food stalls.
 Supermarkets like Van den Tweel and Bondigro are main sources for fresh produce, meats, and groceries.

-Self-catering is a viable choice.
+Self-catering is a solid option.

 Many tourist-oriented restaurants feature vegetarian options.
 Vegan options may call for specific requests.